 To the Derby Community:

-We continue our journey of equity literacy.
-This has never been more important as the pandemic pointed out inequities in stark relief, especially in terms of access to nutritious food and technology and the internet.
-All children should have access to our programs, regardless of income, race, gender, ability, etc. We are scrutinizing our systems, programs, traditions, and practices to make sure that personal and social circumstances of our children, which are often far beyond their control, are not obstacles to achieving educational potential.
+We continue to strive to ensure Derby Elementary is equitable for all children.
+Equity has never been more important as the pandemic has highlighted inequities in stark relief, especially in terms of access to nutritious food, technology and the internet.
+The federal government and State of Vermont have provided free meals to all children this year.
+Thanks to funds reserved by taxpayers in years past, we are able to make all field trips free to all children.
+Donations have been pouring in to support our Back Pack Program that supports 30 - 40 families with back packs of non-perishable and fresh groceries throughout the year.
+We work to make sure all children have access to our programs, regardless of income, race, gender, identity, ability, etc. We continue to scrutinize our systems, programs, traditions, and practices to make sure that personal and social circumstances of our children, which are often far beyond their control, are not obstacles to achieving educational potential.
 An equitable education system helps all students develop the knowledge and skills they need to be engaged and become productive members of society.
-More importantly, giving all children an equitable start will lead to better economic and social outcomes for individuals and our community.
-Author Paul C. Gorski, Reaching and Teaching Students in Poverty: Strategies for Erasing the Opportunity

 With Tiger Paw Pride,